Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Preliminaries

-For simplicity we define probabilistic automata (PA) in terms of MA. \begin{definition} A probabilistic automaton (PA) is a MA $M=(S, Act, \rightarrow, \emptyset, s_0)$. \end{definition} Note that the PA we define are also PA in the sense of \cite{segala:95}, but not vice versa (\cite{segala:95} also allows for different actions within one distribution).
-We do not need the more general definition of Segala in this paper.
+For simplicity we define probabilistic automata (PA) in terms of MA. \begin{definition} A probabilistic automaton (PA) is a MA $P=(S, Act, \mathord{\rightarrow}, \emptyset, s_0)$.
+We also write $P=(S, Act, \rightarrow, s_0)$ if the context is clear. \end{definition} This definition corresponds to a \emph{simple} probabilistic automaton in the sense of Segala \cite{segala:95}.

 For the mapping from MA to PA introduced in \cite{lics:10} we need to define the probability distribution on successor states.
-Remark \ref{rem:whychi0} in the appendix explains why this is needed. \begin{definition}[modified version of Definition 3 in \cite{lics:10}] Let $M=(S, Act, \mapr{ }, \mati{ }, s_0)$ be a MA.
+In contrast to \cite{lics:10,avacsreport,hatefi:12}, our definition of successor distribution also takes care of the case $rate(s) = 0$. \begin{definition}[modified\footnote{The original definition from \cite{lics:10,avacsreport,hatefi:12} is problematic, as for $rate(s)=0$ the fraction $\frac{0}{0}$ is not defined (this case is treated separately in our definition), and for infinite sets $\mati{}$ the exit rate may not converge (this case is not problematic for us, as we deal with \emph{finite} sets).
+Both issues have no impact on the decision algorithm presented here, but the first issue has an impact on the compositionality of MA bisimulation in general.
+For a detailed explanation of why compositionality is lost with the original definitions of \cite{lics:10,avacsreport,hatefi:12} we refer to Appendix A of \cite{schuster:13}.} version of Definition 3 in \cite{lics:10}] Let $M=(S, Act, \mathord{\mapr{ }}, \mathord{\mati{ }}, s_0)$ be a MA.
 Define